Unlocking Your Potential

 In many ways we are like that marble block.
 We want to transform ourselves into something better, more useful, and kinder.
 But sometimes we don’t have all the skills necessary to do so.
 We need a skilled guide to get us going in the right direction.
 This booklet is designed to encourage you to examine yourself — your past, your perceptions, your thoughts, and your current conditions—and to help you decide what adjustments to make to initiate positive change and create the causes for happiness.

-This booklet is a joint effort of Venerable Thubten Chodron and Mr. Calvin Malone, a civil detainee at the Special Commitment Center on McNeil Island in Washington State.
-Venerable Chodron and Calvin have been corresponding for many years, and she has taught Dharma to the Buddhist groups in prisons where Calvin was residing.
+This booklet is a joint effort of Venerable Thubten Chodron and Mr. Calvin Malone, a former civil detainee at the Special Commitment Center on McNeil Island in Washington State.
+Venerable Chodron and Calvin had been corresponding for many years, and she has taught Dharma to the Buddhist groups in prisons where Calvin was residing.
 Venerable Chodron shared some of the discussion and meditation questions she used with Buddhist groups, and Calvin had the idea of incorporating them into a booklet, together with other material.
 This booklet could then be used by inmates to help bring more awareness to their mental states and behavior, and encourage mental and emotional transformation that would bring them and those around them more happiness and peace in their lives.
 Since all of us are imprisoned by our ignorance, anger, and craving, all of us — no matter which side of the razor-wire fence we’re on — could benefit from learning about and improving our perspective on life.

 How to request a hard copy